Grant Paul, who develops software for Apple's iOS operating system, posted photos on his Twitter page of a 'jailbroken' iPhone 5.

 Apple ships its iPhones and other mobile devices with restrictions that only allow Apple-approved software to be installed.

-shot of his iPhone 5 running Cydia, an app available only on hacked
+posted this screen shot of his iPhone 5 running Cydia, an app available

 Instructions for stable 'jailbreaks' are posted online, which allow normal users to free their phones of Apple's restrictions.